gcolgate/gcolgate/To do.md

 To do

+Editing map pain.

+1) Downloading new art to the server folders don't make the server aware of them unless you restart

+5) Scaling is terribly implemented.
+6) sheets should be able to scale themselves, perhaps based on content.
+So tooltip not edit should be skinnier

 pain POP-OUT:
  This sounds like it will take some days to work out:
 Need to be able to POP OUT sub windows and scale them smaller/bigger.
 Lots of work on appearance.